Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XII by Brian Joseph Johns

 "Yes.
 Lets."
 Nelony said.

 Jasmer pulled the satchel from his belt and took a small amount, rubbing it between his thumb and index finger.
-He then put a dab of it on the lady's foreheads.
+He then put a dab of it on the ladies' foreheads.

-They suddenly remembered the sensation from the night that brought them here.
-The patch of the salve grew across all of their whole body enveloping it and covering them.
+They suddenly remembered the sensation from the night that brought them to the sixteen hundreds.
+The patch of the salve grew across all of their whole body enveloping it and covering them from head and hair to toe.

 Mila, Yirfir, Sato and Jasmer watched as they disappeared into the twentieth century in search of Lorr's Twins.